zonika/rails-blog-omniauth-web-0715-public/README.md

 3. We do not want our client_id and client_secret available for everyone to see in our codebase, yet it's information that is necessary for our app to work.
 One way we can handle this is through [Figaro](https://github.com/laserlemon/figaro).

 4. Run `rails generate figaro:install`.
-This creates the `config/application.yml` file and adds it to your .gitignore.
-Add your client id and client secret to this file.
+This creates the `config/application.yml` file and adds it to the .gitignore.
+Add your client_id and client_secret to this file.

 ##Setting up OmniAuth